stcarrez/ada-ado/README.md

 Ada Database Objects is an Ada05 library that provides object relational mapping to access a database in Ada05.
-The library supports Postgresql, MySQL/MariaDB, SQLite as databases.
+The library supports Postgresql, MySQL/MariaDB, SQLite or SQLCipher as databases.
 Most of the concepts developped for ADO come from the Java Hibernate ORM.

 The ORM uses an YAML, XML mapping file or an UML model, a code generator and a runtime library